xarray-contrib/xarray.dev/src/posts/flexible-indexing/index.md

 The need for an index becomes critical as the size of data grows - just imagine the time it would take to find a specific novel amongst a million uncategorized books!

 The same efficiencies arise in computing.
 Consider a simple 1D dataset consisting of measurements `Y=[10,20,30,40,50,60]` at six coordinate positions `X=[1, 2, 4, 8, 16, 32]`. _What was our measurement at `X=8`?_
-To answer this in code, we need an index that is simply a _key:value_ mapping or "hash table" between the coordinate values and integer positions `i=[0,1,2,3,4,5]` in the coordinates array.
+To answer this in code, we could either do a brute-force linear search (or binary search if sorted) through the coordinates array, or we could build a more efficient data structure designed for fast searches --- an Index.
+A common convenient index is a _key:value_ mapping or "hash table" between the coordinate values and their integer positions `i=[0,1,2,3,4,5]`.
+Finally, we are able to identify the index for our coordinate of interest (`X[3]=8`) and use it to lookup our measurement value `Y[3]=40`.
-With only 6 coordinates, we easily see `X[3]=8` so our measurement of interest is `Y[3]=40`.

-> 💡 **Note:** Index structures present a trade-off: they are a little slow to construct but much faster at lookups that brute-force searches.
+> 💡 **Note:** Index structures present a trade-off: they are a little slow to construct but much faster at lookups than brute-force searches.

 ## pandas.Index

-Xarray's [label-based selection](https://docs.xarray.dev/en/latest/user-guide/indexing.html#indexing-with-dimension-names) allows a more expressive and simple syntax in which you don't have to think about the index (`da.sel(x=8) = 40`).
+Xarray's [label-based selection](https://docs.xarray.dev/en/latest/user-guide/indexing.html#indexing-with-dimension-names) allows a more expressive and simple syntax in which you don't have to think about the index (`da.sel(x=8)`).
 Up until now, Xarray has relied exclusively on [pandas.Index](https://pandas.pydata.org/docs/user_guide/indexing.html), which is still used by default:

 ```python
 x = np.array([1, 2, 4, 8, 16, 32])